natchayal/Drinking-Water-Database/README.md

 ### Drinking Water Regulations
 * <u>How EPA Regulates Drinking Water Contaminants</u>: https://www.epa.gov/sdwa/how-epa-regulates-drinking-water-contaminants
-* <u>National Primary Drinking Water Regulation Table</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulation-table (A table of drinking water MCLs)
+* <u>National Primary Drinking Water Regulation Table</u>: https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulation-table (a table of drinking water MCLs)

 **<u>SDWA Rules and enforcement dates</u>**: contains drinking water rule pages which states the enforcement dates of each rule grouped by contaminant type.
 - **<u>Summary</u>**: The EPA regulates over 90 contaminants in drinking water, setting limits to protect health and ensure water systems can comply using current technology.
 The Safe Drinking Water Act allows states to enforce their own standards, provided they are as strict as the EPA's.